 How to Mount Network Storage to Your NVIDIA Shield TV

 No matter which NVIDIA Shield TV you own, you can connect it to shared drives on your network.

 Then click on the Storage menu.

-In this example, it can find three devices: two Western Digital My Cloud drives (MYCLOUD and ITO-ISHIOKA) and my laptop (TADASHI).
+This example shows three devices: two Western Digital My Cloud drives (MYCLOUD and ITO-ISHIOKA) and my laptop (TADASHI).

 Once you’ve successfully logged in, your NVIDIA Shield TV will start to scan the folder structure.

-You can have several network shares at any given time, which is nice.
+You can have several network shares at any time, which is nice.
 I was able to quickly add both MyCloud drives using the same process.

 If you want to remove a network share, all you need to do is click into the drive, scroll down, and click Disconnect.